BugTickler/Udemy-Quiz-Scraper/README.md

 The extension automatically runs through the test questions and saves the questions, answers, explanations, and the correct answer to a spreadsheet.
 It's best to use it after you've already answered the questions, as it can help avoid timeouts on slower connections.
 The extension works locally by reading only HTML.
-The extension should work without issue on the English and Polish versions of Udemy.
+The extension should work on the English and Polish versions of Udemy.

 <img width="273" height="212" alt="Zrzut ekranu 2025-11-16 024008" src="https://github.com/user-attachments/assets/e70b7f22-7132-42f8-b995-8e6e428ba465" />